About this site

 Although the world economy is increasingly interconnected, economists, political analysts and scientists are not working closer together.
 Far from it.
 Predictions are made often out of one single perspective.
 To explain motives often conspiracy theories are utilised.

-For this reason Christian has expanded traditional macro research to include political, military, religious and other soft factors.
-In Christian’s research all nations and their leaders are met with respect.
-Christian endeavours to understand the values and priorities that drive the decision-making of national leaders.
+For this reason we have expanded traditional macro research to include political, military, religious and other soft factors.
+In our research all nations and their leaders are met with respect.
+We endeavour to understand the values and priorities that drive the decision-making of national leaders.
 And they differ from culture to culture, religion to religion, and region to region.
 Even neighbouring states differ in their Foreign or Monetary Policy depending on their geo-strategic strength (or lack thereof.

 Some examples of how Geopolitical Insight was an advantage

-- In 2011 Christian Takushi’s geopolitical analysis pointed to the imminent increase in demand for the Swiss Franc as a Safe Heaven asset.
-He predicted the CHF breakout.
+• In 2011 this methodology pointed to the imminent increase in demand for the Swiss Franc as a Safe Heaven asset.
+Christian predicted the CHF breakout.

-- In 2011 while most observers celebrated the Arab Spring as springboards of democracy, Christian disagreed.
-He warned of more instability and a US push for energy independence.
+• In 2011 while most observers celebrated the Arab Spring as springboards of democracy, we disagreed.
+We warned of more instability and a US push for energy independence.

-- After the MH17 tragedy in July 2014 consensus expected a dramatic US-Russia escalation, Christian Takushi quickly explained why the USA and Russia would not escalate beyond standard protocol.
+• After the MH17 tragedy in July 2014 consensus expected a dramatic US-Russia escalation, we quickly explained why the USA and Russia would not escalate beyond standard protocol.

-- While many observers were concerned the Hong Kong pro-democracy protests could spread, Christian saw China’s median age was 37, and Hong Kong’s was even 43.
+• While many observers were concerned the Hong Kong pro-democracy protests could spread, we disagreed.
+We saw China’s median age was 37, and Hong Kong’s was even 43.
 Both are too “old” to embrace revolution (22 or younger needed).
 Understanding demographic, religious and cultural trends in Asia is vital: Confusian people rarely rebel against authority, they are more likely to endure bitter infighting between factions.

-- In 2016 Christian Takushi pointed to the BREXIT and TRUMP surprises.
-He also predicted since Dec 2016 that France and Germany would shift further to the Liberal Left – in part as a reaction to the structural rise of a right wing minority.
+• In 2016 Christian Takushi pointed to the BREXIT and TRUMP surprises.
+He also predicted in Dec 2016 that France and Germany would shift further to the Liberal Left – in part as a reaction to the structural rise of a right wing minority.
 That was at a time when the consensus expected a shift to the Far Right.

-Geopolitical research is currently dominated by analysts and scholars with a political or government background.
-By contrast, Christian Takushi explains most trends & conflicts as the logical result of converging or diverging economic and geopolitical interests, rather than as clash of good and evil nations.
-Christian has not only broadened Macro Research to include geopolitical factors, he has also broadened the logical-linear Western view of the world to include the rather circular Oriental way of seeing human existence.
+For many years geopolitical research has been dominated by analysts and scholars with a political or government background.
+By contrast, we explain most trends & conflicts as the logical result of converging or diverging economic and geopolitical interests, rather than as clash of good and evil nations.
+Shaped by his background bridging the West, East and South, Christian Takushi has not only broadened Macro Research to include geopolitical factors, he has also broadened the logical-linear Western view of the world to include the rather circular Oriental way of seeing human existence.
+Our analysis-powered research supported by a balanced Western-Oriental analytical approach often allows us to see a different perspective in current global affairs.

 History could repeat itself